Course Leader: Duncan Mackrill

 Having an identity as a 'musician in the classroom', and the ability to facilitate creative music-making, are fundamental attributes of a successful Music teacher.
 You will build on your existing skills as a musician and develop your subject knowledge in previously unfamiliar areas - whether your background is traditional western classical, popular music, world music or music technology.
 You should be open to new styles and genres, and be prepared to broaden your musical horizons.

-Music ITE is highly interactive and is delivered through seminars, discussion, tutorials and practical workshops - such as singing, improvisation, composing and world music.
+Music ITE is highly interactive and learning is gained through seminars, discussion, tutorials and practical workshops - such as singing, improvisation, composing and world music.
 Imaginatively run seminar groups and workshops - often led by visiting specialists - develop your confidence and expertise in areas such as approaches to GCSE and A level, creative teaching and learning strategies, and directing extra-curricular musical activities.

 You are supported in the use of music technology, but not expected to have good skills in this area before you begin the course.
 We encourage 'hands on' sessions to develop skills and consider how technology can be effectively integrated in the classroom.
 The emphasis of the course is on applying knowledge gained in seminars to the classroom.
 A number of curriculum days are spent as a cohort in schools, allowing the opportunity to observe excellent practitioners in operation, and to participate in good practice.

 Teaching, learning and assessment

 You will learn to be a Music teacher through a combination of taught sessions at the University and school-led professional development and classroom practice.
 You will start your course with a 2-3 week induction at the University in September, which is followed by a programme of lectures, seminars and workshops every Friday.
 These involve presentations, group work, micro teaching , classroom modelling and peer teaching for which you will explore ideas and approaches and reflect on your own experiences.